storj/storj/docs/design/storage-node-automatic-updater.md

 Once we have successfully downloaded we must verify that the binary signature is valid.

-* The downloaded file may be quarantined by the anti-virus or blocked by the firewall.

 Possible problems:
-* downloading could fail
+* Downloading could fail.
-* out-of-space for downloading
+* Out-of-space for downloading.
-* filesystem read-only
+* Filesystem is read-only.
-* corrupted binary
+* Corrupted binary.
-* Man in the Middle attacks
+* Man in the Middle attacks.
-    * verify binary hashes and the binary signature
+    * Verify binary hashes and the binary signature.
+* Downloaded file may be quarantined by the anti-virus or blocked by the firewall.

 ### Updating the binaries

 To update the binaries we can take two approaches.

 1. Rename `storagenode.exe` into `storagenode.old.<release>.exe`
-2. Rename `storagenode.<release>.exe` into `storagenode.exe`.
+1. Rename `storagenode.<release>.exe` into `storagenode.exe`.
-3. Restart the service using Windows API.
+1. Restart the service using Windows API.

 Alternatively this could be:

 1. Stop the service using Windows API.
-2. Rename `storagenode.exe` into `storagenode.old.<release>.exe`
+1. Rename `storagenode.exe` into `storagenode.old.<release>.exe`
-3. Rename `storagenode.<release>.exe` into `storagenode.exe`.
+1. Rename `storagenode.<release>.exe` into `storagenode.exe`.
-4. Start the service using Windows API.
+1. Start the service using Windows API.

 Usually automatic updaters prefer the first approach because it allows for inplace updating of the same binary that is doing the updating.

 Possible problems:
-* computer crashes during swapping
+* Computer crashes during swapping.
-    * automatic updater checks binary version and reruns download/swap steps.
+    * Automatic updater checks binary version and reruns download/swap steps.
-* deletion/stopping of the old binary fails.
+* Deletion/stopping of the old binary fails.
-* out-of-space during migrations
+* Out-of-space during migrations.
-* failure to start
+* Failure to start.
-* not yet configured
+* Not yet configured.
-    * storage node will run a setup or describe out to fix the problem...?
+    * Storage node will run a setup or describe out to fix the problem...?
-* anti-virus or other protection prevents new binary from starting
+* Anti-virus or other protection prevents new binary from starting.

 If the service fails to start then we should try to report and/or correct the issue.